mathbio/malariaCCM/README.md

 We fit an inhomogeneous zero-inflated Poisson dynamics in discrete time to the number of cases recorded.
 See the [full explanation](count_models/poisson_models_tartagal.md), along with the code.

 ## CCM analysis
-We ran causality tests for each of the climatic variables against the expected number of cases, as [shown here](CCM/CCM_tests.md).
-The significant ones were further analyzed to determine the signal and direction of the effect, as explained [here](CCM/multivariate.md).
+We ran causality tests for each of the climatic variables against the expected number of cases for a range of time lags, and the significant ones were further analyzed to determine the signal and direction of the effect.
+We briefly explain how to run this code [here](CCM/README.md).